Alaska requires a state-level social worker license. The licensing authority is State Board of Social Work. The median salary is $72,391 per year.

 | Continuing Education | 30 hours |

-Social Workers in Alaska earn less than the national average.
+Social Workers in Alaska earn a median salary of $72,391, which is less than the national average.
 Data from BLS OEWS May 2024.

 | Mean (average) | — / year |